 We’ve designed our summer schools to inspire you.

-In three short weeks, and while exploring the history and mysticism of Northern Ireland, students get to learn through interesting, dynamic and interactive lectures and discussions.
+In four short weeks, and while exploring the history and mysticism of Northern Ireland, students get to learn through interesting, dynamic and interactive lectures and discussions.

 taught by world-leading scholars